 Low-pass filtered noise for punch

 An acoustic bass drum sample to round out the tone

 Since BreakTweaker can support three layers per track, two tracks will be needed.

 Multiband transient shaping is an extremely powerful tool and can be invaluable when creating percussion sounds.
-In the above image, the multiband transient shaper in Alloy 2 is used to decrease the sustain amplitude in both bands while simultaneously increasing the attack amplitude in the higher band.
+In the below clip, a multiband transient shaper like the one found in Neutron 3 is used to decrease the sustain amplitude in both bands while simultaneously increasing the attack amplitude in the higher band.

 The result is a very punchy kick sound with plenty of snap that will allow it to cut through the mix.
 It’s harmonically rich and full bodied, yet focused and precise—equally at home in an electronic dance track or a chart-topping pop song.

 Get top stories of the week and special discount offers right in your inbox.
 You can unsubscribe at any time.